 Version 3.0 of this document covers the following new functionality and procedures:

 Align with GSMA RCS use cases and remove features that are not needed.

+The specific procedures an IWF has to implement to be able to interwork CPM Super Pager Mode Messages towards SMS.

 Procedures at Interworking Selection Function

 The main function of the ISF is to select the Non-CPM Communication Service to which a CPM Standalone Message, a CPM Standalone Message disposition notification, a CPM File Transfer or a CPM Session needs to be interworked.
 The ISF bases its selection decision on a number of input criteria.